KingKoderRew/Movie-Data/README.md

 - Buy/Partner with a studio
 - Keep movies length's with a range
-- Make movies that are condisdered  one of the top 3 grossing genres.
+- Make movies that are considered  one of the top 3 grossing genres.

 ## Data Understanding